Mathematics A Level

 About the course

 The study of mathematics is intellectually challenging and forms the basis of many scientific disciplines.
-This course covers a variety of mathematics subjects, the specifics of which depend on the units completed.
+This course covers a variety of mathematics subjects, including calculus, trigonometry, algebra, geometry, mechanics, exponentials and statistics.

 A minimum of score of 5 from 7 GCSEs to include English, Maths, and Science along with four other GCSEs or equivalent (not including short courses or citizenship).
 See Subject Requirements Guide for details.

 GCSE Maths at score of 7 or above and a pass in an entrance assessment.

 Free to those aged 16-18.
 If you are aged 19+ you can apply for an Advanced Learner Loan.

 There is a range of financial support that you may be entitled to, including: Learner Support funds, grants and bursaries and employer support.